-In other words, we want correlations such that the correlated events have the same probability and the anti-correlated events have the same probability.
+In other words, we require that the correlated events have the same probability and the anti-correlated events have the same probability.

-For this task, we show that it is impossible to obtain this kind of correlation while using any qubit projective simulable measurement.
-These target correlations can be used to detect three outcomes using non-projective measurements.
+For this correlation-simulation task, in the following, we show that it is impossible to obtain these kinds of correlations while using any qubit projective simulable measurements.
+Also, we will show that these target correlations can be used to detect three-outcome non-projective measurements.